charnley/rmsd/README.rst

     wget -O calculate_rmsd https://raw.githubusercontent.com/charnley/rmsd/master/calculate_rmsd.py
     chmod +x calculate_rmsd

-If you want to use it as a python package, then clone it the down and copy-paste the rmsd folder to the directory you need.
+If you want to use it as a Python module, then clone it the and copy-paste the rmsd folder to the directory you need.

 Usage